 This tech can help leaders build a solid way to develop and implement a long-term remote strategy that may also include hybrid work environments.
 It helps them deal with the cons of remote work like:

 - The remote leadership skill gap.
 With Ninety, leaders are equipped to run remote teams and evaluate their performance without falling short.

 - Expectations and feelings around remote work.
 You can help your team stay connected through Ninety’s Meetings tool.

 - Confusion over new working rules.
 In a remote work environment, it’s important to align remote and hybrid teams with strategic goals.
-The Accountability Chart in Ninety will help your teams stay clear on what’s expected of them and how their productivity and performance will be evaluated.
+The Roles & Responsibilities Chart in Ninety will help your teams stay clear on what’s expected of them and how their productivity and performance will be evaluated.

 - FOMO – Fear of Missing Out.
 Leaders need to make an intentional effort to make everyone on their team feel included and connected, no matter where they’re working.
-Ninety’s Feedback helps leaders do just that — with regular one-on-one meetings, quarterly check-ins, and annual reviews.
+Ninety’s One-on-One Meetings tool helps leaders do just that — with regular feedback sessions, quarterly check-ins, and annual reviews.

 - Poor work-life balance.
 When remote workers can set healthy boundaries around work and personal time, they will stay less stressed, improve productivity, and avoid burnout.

 Ninety also enables other tech tools, such as video conferencing, collaboration apps, and chat solutions like Slack to work better together.